- Get systems in place – Make sure you set up systems, particularly financial systems, in the early stages of operating your business.

 Adam's challenge was to attract patrons to the market and get them to buy the art.
 He drew on skills he had learned promoting his own art, first running some street-based guerrilla marketing campaigns to attract local patronage, then approaching the local media.
 'We’re a street-based project so it made sense to get the local residents interested first.
 I also approached local newspapers and radio stations to run stories.
 Free editorial gives you a lot more traction than paid advertising, and since everyone loves a good story about artists and grass-roots projects, we got a lot of interest.'

 Adam developed a simple business model, renting stall space to artists at $50 per stall instead of taking commission.
 The business also has an online store, where he does take a commission from all work sold.
-'It’s a simple model, but it works,' Adam says.
+'It’s a simple model, but it works,' says Adam.
 'We have also set up an EFTPOS terminal at the market that we take commission from.'

-The Rose Street Artists’ Market is open every Saturday and Sunday from 11am to 5pm, all year round.For all enquiries you can call 9419 5529 or click the link for the Rose Street Artists’ Market
+The Rose Street Artists’ Market is open every Saturday and Sunday from 11am to 5pm, all year round.For all inquiries, call 9419 5529 or visit the Rose Street Artists’ Market website.

 Today, with over 50 stalls, the market is open every Saturday and Sunday and not only pays for itself, but gives Adam an income too.